John DiJulius, author of The Relationship Economy

 Give us a 5-star rating and positive review to make it easier for other small business owners to find and benefit from our work!

-John is an international consultant, keynote speaker, and best-selling author of three Customer service books.
-He has worked with world class companies like The Ritz-Carlton, Lexus, Starbucks, Nordstrom, Nestlé, Marriott Hotels, PwC, Celebrity Cruises, Anytime Fitness, Progressive Insurance, Harley Davidson, Chick-fil-A, and many more.
+Known as the Authority on world class Customer Service, John is an international consultant, keynote speaker, and best-selling author of three Customer service books.
+His newest book, The Relationship Economy (Greenleaf Books) will launch fall 2019.
+John utilizes his proven methodology with world class companies like The Ritz-Carlton, Lexus, Starbucks, Nordstrom, Nestlé, Marriott Hotels, PwC, Celebrity Cruises, Anytime Fitness, Progressive Insurance, Harley Davidson, Chick-fil-A, and many more.